The key message throughout the evening was that the veterinary profession has a clear and trusted dual responsibility

 Advertisement

-• The RCVS is mandating that all vet practices under the Practice Standards Scheme will require a sustainability policy, including minimising use of anti- microbials, use of volatile anaesthetics, and waste generally.
+n The RCVS is mandating that all vet practices under the Practice Standards Scheme will require a sustainability policy, including minimising use of anti-microbials, use of volatile anaesthetics, and waste generally.

 Advertisement